 What skills are needed to be a School Administrator?

 Becky Estrada has served in public education for 45 years and recently retired as the Chief Financial Officer for the Lackland Independent School District on Lackland Air Force Base in San Antonio.
-She is currently serving as the Chief Certification Officer at Texas Association of School Business Officials.
+She is currently serving as the Chief Certification Officer at the Texas Association of School Business Officials.
 Becky has also earned the designation of Registered Texas School Business Administrator through TASBO.

 Celina Estrada Thomas, Ph.D.

-Dr. Celina Estrada Thomas is in her 41styear of service and 6th year as superintendent of Hutto ISD.
-In her second year as superintendent, she organized and garnered enough community support to pass one of the largest bonds in the history of the district to keep up with growth demands.
-Under her leadership, the district expanded dual-language programs into the secondary level, expanded CTE programs at the middle and high school levels, and increased the counselor contact time by decreasing student to counselor ratios.
+As superintendent of Hutto ISD, she organized and garnered enough community support to pass two of the largest bonds in the history of the district to keep up with growth demands.
+Hutto ISD is the 4th fastest-growing district in the central Texas area.
+Under her leadership, the district not only expanded and upgraded facilities, but she also increased the number of dual language campuses, expanded CTE and fine arts programs at the middle and high school levels, and increased college and career pathway opportunities.

 Rhonda McWilliams, Ed.D.